Zamiell/stardew-valley/Min-Max_Guide.md

 * No cheats (e.g. Cheat Engine).
 * No mods.
   * Some [quality-of-life mods](#appendix-b-mods) are okay if they provide no actual gameplay advantage.
 * No restarting a day in the middle of a run.
 If a mistake is made, you must continue on with the run or restart all the way back to a new save file.
+(See below for the reasoning.)
 * No restarting the first day over and over to guarantee an artifact / multiple Spring Onions / etc.
   * Since you are allowed to reset from day N to day 1, it follows that you should be allowed to reset from day 1 to day 1.
 But if you want, you can force yourself to keep playing a suboptimal day 1 as an additional challenge.
 (An optimal day 1 is probably not necessary for most runs.)
 * No using [Stardew Predictor](https://mouseypounds.github.io/stardew-predictor/) or similar methods to derive information from your save file.
 * No using [a planner](https://docs.google.com/spreadsheets/d/1laZf_oXoCQ6msYP4v_OQz40rduHjIo99txJMh9eTsYg/edit) to know beforehand what specific tiles will yield a gold-quality crop.
 * No animation canceling (e.g. to swing a tool extra fast).
 * You are allowed to use [Stardew Checkup](https://mouseypounds.github.io/stardew-checkup/) (since it is easier than manually writing down all of the items you donate to the museum).
 * You are allowed to zoom the game [past the normal 75% value](#zoom-level-keybinding).
+(See below for the reasoning.)

 The reasons for not allowing the restarting of a day are twofold: